 So What’s the difference between application integration and data integration?
-The key difference is that application integration allows organizations to leverage new features in order to streamline or improve a business process.
+The key difference is that application integration allows organizations to leverage new features in order to improve a business process.

-My Panda is one of our mobile app clients that helps people get their to-do lists done by local service providers (called PANDAs).
+My Panda, one of our mobile app clients, helps people get their to-do lists done by local service providers (called PANDAs).
 During the holidays, the founders discovered a huge demand for purchasing gift cards to redeem for their service.
-Aside from convenience, gift cards are an excellent way to build traction and acquire new customers who might not have otherwise tried the service.
+Aside from convenience, gift cards are an excellent way to build traction for your business.
+Gift cards can help you acquire new customers who might not have otherwise tried the service.

 Rather than build a complex gift card feature from scratch, we implemented an already existing application called Gift Up.
 With one tap, customers can easily purchase a gift card to use at checkout.

-As a result, we were able to save our clients tons of time and thousands of dollars in development cost by integrating this third party application with the mobile app, internal administration portal, and Stripe!
+The result?
+We were able to save our clients tons of time and money by simply integrating this third party application with their app!

-While application integration is a substantial endeavor that can open up new possibilities for businesses, data integration can also be extremely helpful for organizations looking to connect their business processes.
+We’ve covered why application integration is a substantial endeavor that can open up new possibilities for businesses.
+Similarly, data integration can also be extremely helpful for organizations looking to connect their business processes.

 Two common categories of data organizations tend to care about are transactional data and analytical data.